Total number of boundary motion

 Note

-Only periodic boundaries which have co-linear normal vectors which align along one axis of the problem (e.g., x axis) are currently supported.
+Only periodic boundaries which have co-linear normal vectors which align along an axis of the problem (e.g., x axis) are currently supported.
+Multiple simultaneous periodic directions are supported.